 AEDP Institute On Demand Trainings are to be viewed on your private computer or smart device.
 They are intentionally not downloadable; we “stream” them.
 So, having a high speed Internet connection is important to having a good learning experience.

 This training is intended to be viewed only by mental health professionals and students in mental health or related fields.
 You will be asked to provide evidence of and swear to uphold your professional credentials before completing registration and payment and receiving access to the materials.

 Fees & Registration – not including Continuing Education Credits

-$ 50 AEDP Institute Members only (you must be logged in to receive the discounted price.)
+$ 50 AEDP Institute Members – please login in to receive this discounted price

 Continuing Education Credits